Pazaz/RSC-177/README.md

 1) uses the original RSA key (128 bits) for login decoding
 2) implements the packet encryption methods for packet handling

+**IMPORTANT**: The original client tries to load model data from ../gamedata using the ob2 format.
+You won't see some models because of this.

 ## RSA key

 This revision used a 128-bit RSA key during login.